 - What do you expect for my case?

 - What can I do to keep my kidneys working?

 - If I have children, will they get the disease?

 - Do my children need to get a genetic test?

 ADPKD Treatment and Home Care

 There is no cure for ADPKD, but you can treat the health problems that the disease causes and possibly prevent kidney failure.
 You may need:

 - Medicine to prevent kidney failure.
-Tolvaptan (Jynarque) can slow the decline of kidney function for adults whose disease is at risk of progressing rapidly.
+Tolvaptan (Jynarque) can slow the decline of kidney function for adults whose disease is at risk of quickly getting worse.